-“…We feel very strongly that the jurisdiction of parliament must not be eroded by these excursions into the court,” attorney Basil Williams, one of the lawyers for Granger, said, even as Nandlall maintained that the …..To continue reading, login or subscribe now.
+“…We feel very strongly that the jurisdiction of parliament must not be eroded by these excursions into the court,” attorney Basil Williams, one of the lawyers for Granger, said, even as Nandlall maintained that the challenge to his action was an attempt to stall the matter.

 With the filing of the summons earlier this week, Nandlall’s motion has been put on the back burner until its determination.
 Nandlall’s action, on behalf of the government, had its genesis in a ruling made by Speaker Raphael Trotman, which limits Rohee’s participation in the House, pending the findings of the Committee of Privileges on the enforceability of a motion by Granger seeking to have Rohee gagged in the National Assembly.